DagothBob/Pythgroups/manual.md

 ### Without a virtual environment

-The simplest way to use this program is to install the dependencies directly on your machine.
+The simplest way to use Pythgroups is to install the dependencies directly on your machine.
 This can lead to clutter, but if that's fine with you, then just run the following command:

     $ pip install -r Pythgroups/requirements.txt